Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Background Assumptions and Problem Statement

 \subsection{Problem Statement}

-In this work, we formulate the problem of unknown emitter identification as a \textit{zero-shot learning task} within a \textit{self-supervised learning setting}.
-We build an approach that extracts the RF Fingerprint part from signals, Eq. \ref{eq:rf_distortion}, grouping the emitters in the features space.
+In this work, we formulate the problem of \acrshort{ued} as a \textit{zero-shot learning task} within a \textit{self-supervised learning setting}.
+We develop an approach that extracts the RF fingerprint part from signals, as shown in Eq. \ref{eq:rf_decomposition}, grouping identical emitters and separating different ones in the feature space.
+The objective is to learn a composite function